-Degree of Membership and the Degree Check Process The FFA's fourtiered degree structure-Greenhand, Chapter, State and American Degrees-is as old as the FFA itself.
+Degree of Membership and the Degree Check Process The FFA's five-tiered degree structure-Discovery (beginning in 2001), Greenhand, Chapter, State and American Degrees-is as old as the FFA itself.
 In 1928, four students received the state farmer degree as members of the Future Farmers of Texas: Lacy Baker and H.R.
 Wright of Dilley and Robert Gardner and Leon King of Denison.
-Two degrees of membership are bestowed by the local chapter-the Greenhand and Chapter Degrees.
-The State FFA Degree is known as the Lone Star FFA Degree in Texas.
-It is the highest degree of membership that can be bestowed by the Texas FFA Association and is awarded annually at the state convention held in July.
-The American Degree is awarded by the National FFA Organization, but applicants must submit application to the state association for approval and submission to the national level.
-Degrees are not competitive amongst students and the state has no limit on the number of members who may receive a degree in a given year.
-If a member meets the constitutional standard, they may receive the degree, provided records and degree application have been completed and submitted in compliance to all deadlines and related state policies.
-The process of inspecting record books and checking application is called the degree check.
-The degree check process begins in each of the state's 57 districts and culminates in the state degree check held at a place designated by the state executive director with the advice and consent of the board of directors.
+Three degrees of membership are bestowed by the local chapter-the Discovery, Greenhand and Chapter Degrees.
+The State FFA Degree is known as the Lone Star FFA Degree in